-For some people, an ideal therapy experience doesn’t necessarily mean consulting a professional, answering questions that’ll help them determine what’s wrong, and listening to another person advise them on how to work through it.
-Therapy can also involve a more humanistic approach, where your therapist merely guides your journey of self-discovery and finding the answers you’ve been seeking.
+For some people, an ideal therapeutic approach doesn’t necessarily mean consulting a professional, answering questions that’ll help them determine what’s wrong, and listening to another person advise them on how to work through their struggles.
+The therapeutic process can also involve a more humanistic approach, where your therapist merely guides your journey of self-discovery and supports you in finding the answers you’ve been seeking.
 After all, you’re the expert on your own life.

 What Is Client Centered Therapy?

-Client centered therapy, or person centered therapy, is a non-directive approach to talk therapy.
-It requires the client to actively take the reins during sessions, while the therapist acts mainly as a guide or a source of support for the client.
+Client centered therapy, or person centered therapy, is a non-directive approach to talk therapy that requires the client to actively take the reins during each therapy session, while the therapist acts mainly as a guide or a source of support for the client.

-The concept of client centered therapy might seem like a stretch — after all, most kinds of therapy essentially focus on the client.
-However, what sets this type of therapy apart is that it centers the client in a more positive and inclusive manner, providing deeper insight into the difficult situation they’re facing while also maximizing their ability to resolve it on their own.
+The concept of client centered therapy might seem like a stretch — after all, most kinds of humanistic counseling essentially focus on the client.
+What sets the person centered theory behind this therapy apart, however, is that it centers the client in a more positive and inclusive manner, providing deeper insight into the difficult situation they’re facing while also maximizing their ability to resolve it on their own.
 This type of humanistic therapy or talk therapy supports a therapeutic process that encourages positive change within the client.

 In the 1930s, American psychologist Carl Rogers developed client centered therapy to serve as a contrast to the practice of psychoanalysis, which was widespread at the time.
 Rogers believed that no other person’s ideas could be as valid as one’s individual experience, and that exploring these experiences in a supportive, non-judgemental environment is necessary in order to achieve a positive therapy experience.

 Rogers’ theories on humanistic psychology gave rise to the client centered approach to psychotherapy, known as Rogerian therapy.
 Rogers used the term “client” rather than “patient” to promote equality in the therapist-client relationship.
-Traditionally, there had been a power imbalance between the therapist and the patient, but client centered therapy emphasizes that the client’s experience is just as valid as a professional’s insight, and therefore the two parties should be viewed as equals.
+Traditionally, there was a power imbalance in the therapeutic relationship between the therapist and the patient, but client centered therapy emphasizes that the client’s experience is just as valid as a professional’s insight, and therefore, in Rogerian therapy, the two parties in the therapeutic relationship should be viewed as equals.

 How Does Client Centered Therapy Work?

 According to the client centered theory, a negative and indirect approach makes a client more conscious of those parts of themselves that they were previously in denial about.
 When the therapist responds to the client’s feelings and brings a level of empathy to each therapy session, it brings those parts into focus, but when there’s little or no intrusion, the client is free to make decisions independently without making the therapist the center of their thoughts and feelings.

-Essentially, client centered therapy doesn’t particularly aim to solve specific problems or relieve symptoms, but to help the client get rid of the idea that they are being influenced by external factors beyond their control.
-The goals of this practice include increasing self-awareness, improving the client’s ability to use self-direction to make desired changes, increasing clarity, improving self-esteem and boosting the client’s self-reliance.
+Essentially, client centered therapy doesn’t particularly aim to solve specific problems or relieve symptoms, but to help the client get rid of the idea or feeling that they are being influenced by external factors beyond their control.
+The goals of this practice include increasing self-awareness, improving the client’s ability to use self-direction to make desired changes, increasing clarity, improving self-esteem, and boosting the client’s self-reliance.

-Therapists who practice Carl Rogers’ person centered therapy should exhibit three essential qualities: genuineness, unconditional positive regard, and empathetic understanding.
+Person centered therapists who practice Carl Rogers’ person centered theory should exhibit three essential qualities: genuineness, unconditional positive regard, and empathic understanding.

 Unconditional positive regard

-Carl Rogers believed that offering people conditional support often makes them develop further problems, and therefore, the client centered therapist should create a climate of unconditional positive regard, where the client is free to express their thoughts and feelings without fear of judgement.
+Carl Rogers believed that offering people conditional support often makes them develop further problems, and therefore, client centered or person centered therapists should create a climate of unconditional positive regard, where the client is free to express their thoughts and feelings without fear of judgment.